 The surgical procedure of removing tonsils is called tonsillectomy.
-Your doctor might recommend tonsillectomy to you if you suffer from recurrent tonsillitis—infections of the tonsils.
+Your ENT specialist might recommend tonsillectomy to you if you suffer from recurrent tonsillitis—infections of the tonsils.
 But should you opt for this procedure?
 Read on to find out the risks vs benefits of this procedure.

 What is tonsillectomy?